Local Governing Bodies

 - ensuring financial probity and compliance with charity and company law and the academy trust’s funding agreement.

-In order to fulfill these objectives the Trustees have formed three sub- committees
+In order to fulfill these objectives the Trustees have formed four sub- committees

-- The Academy Audit, Risk and Effectiveness Committee which monitors individual academy performance and pupil welfare and provides an oversight on internal controls and risk management.
+- The Audit and Risk Committee provides oversight of internal controls and risk management.

-- The Personnel Committee focuses on staffing matters.
+- The Pay Committee focusses on pay matters.

 The members exercise oversight over the direction and running of the MAT.
 The members enter into the funding agreement with the Secretary of State and are legally responsible both to the Secretary of State and to parents and pupils for the running of the Academy Trust and the academies within the Trust.
 They are also responsible for holding the trustees to account for the running of the Trust.